• Skip to primary navigation

 • Protected – Accessible within the package and all subclasses

-At the time of writing Program, if you are not mentioned any modifiers for a class, interface, variables, data member, method, or constructor, then Java, by default, assigns all those with the default access modifiers.
-And the scope of default access modifiers is within the package only, which means you can access the default access modifiers declared variables, classes, method, and constructor within the package alone.
+When we are writing the Program, if you do not mention any modifiers for a class, interface, variables, data member, method, or constructor, then Java, by default, assigns all those with the default access modifiers.
+And the scope of default access modifiers is within the package only, which means you can access the default access modifiers declared variables, classes, methods, and constructors within the package alone.

 {